Forming a New TWS Student Chapter

 TWS Administrative Support

 The Wildlife Society staff and Council actively encourage the formation and success of student chapters and provide ongoing assistance to them.
-Administrative support is provided primarily by the TWS Wildlife Programs Coordinator.
+Administrative support is provided primarily by the TWS Certification and Outreach Manager.
 Staff support of student chapters may consist of, but is not limited to, promoting membership; collecting annual dues; maintaining membership lists; providing space for student chapter news in TWS’ publications and on TWS’ website; fostering meetings, seminars, and other forums for student chapters; providing technical assistance with e-newsletters, other publications, and electronic communications; and other actions as Council or the Executive Director deem appropriate.

 Thinking of printing stationary for your chapter, section, or working group?
-Are you designing a new logo for your organizational unit?
-Consult the Identity Guide to see how to use the official TWS logo, colors, and other branding elements.
+Are you designing a new logo for your organization unit?
+Download the various TWS logo files below.

 Any designs using The Wildlife Society’s logo, including t-shirts, must be approved in advance by TWS to ensure that the designs are in conformance with the TWS mission and objectives.
-A PDF and request for approval can be sent to Mariah Simmons at email@example.com.
+A PDF and request for approval can be sent to Jennifer Murphy at JMurphy@wildlife.org.